Retatrutide and NAD+: Brief Overview

 - A conservative starting point before adding MOTS-c, L-Carnitine, or GH-axis support

 The goal is not aggressive weight loss at the expense of training output, sleep, or lean-mass protection.
-It is a clean metabolic base: lower appetite, better glucose control, and enough redox capacity to actually use the fuel being released.
+It is a clean metabolic base: lower appetite, better glucose control, and enough redox capacity to use the fuel being released.

 The dose decision is therefore not just "how much weight loss."
 It is how quickly the user pushes GIP, GLP-1, and glucagon engagement at once.
-Many beginner, lean, sensitive, South Asian, or tirzepatide-transition users belong closer to 0.25–1 mg at the start, with 4+ week holds before escalation.

 But mobilized fat still needs to be burned.
 That's where NAD+ becomes essential.